-Meet Amy Bolt and Laura Tolbert, our loan officers at The First National Bank of Mount Dora.
+Meet Laura Tolbert (NMLS #1200280), our loan officer at The First National Bank of Mount Dora.
 Interest rates are still very attractive, even in the COVID-19 environment, so if you need to purchase a home, or if you’re wondering whether to refinance, here are some things to keep in mind.

 Are interest rates generally low right now?